rebecca1230/IntrotoIM/midtermProject/README.md

 ## Midterm Journal

 ### What is the midterm project about?
 The midterm project is about creating a 2 players table hockey where the needed elements are:
 (1) strikers/mallets the players will use to hit (2) the puck(the name of the disk being pass back and forth between the players.
 The players can choose four 3 types of tournaments, classified by the number of goals needed to win the game: (1) 7 goals; (2) 9 goals; (3) 11 goals.

 ### Feb 18(Thursday)
 Spent a while researching on how to avoid Processing crash in the long term.

 ### Feb 19(Friday)
 Rather than dive into coding, I first spent some time on reviewing Lecture notes and scrutinizing codes of the art and games done with Processing, because I thought I should get myself more familiar with the Processing functions.
 Once I have a stronger foundation on familiarizing the overall program structure, I may avoid stuck on daunting debugging.

 ### Feb 20(Saturday)
-1. Review the map function to see how that may allow me to create strikers.
+1. Reviewed the map function to see how that may allow me to create strikers.
-2. Check out the codes of some games created by others on https://openprocessing.org/curation/25/
+2. Checked out the codes of some games created by others on https://openprocessing.org/curation/25/
 3. Discovered the code for game *Catch the Flag* worth learning.
 **Inspiration**
 Seeing how the *Catch the Flag* game did not have players use the mouse, I am inspired to have both players using keys to be fair for everyone.
-Player 1 will use the key "WSAD" as "up, down, left, right", whereas Player 2 will use the actual "up down left right" keys for playing.
+Player 1 will use the key "WSAE" as "up, down, left, right", whereas Player 2 will use the actual "up down left right" keys for playing.

 ### Feb 21(Sunday)
-Go through tools that might be of use, such as:
+Went through tools that might be of use, such as:
    a) Basic functions such as arrray and for loop.
    b) kepPressed();

 ### Feb 22(Monday)
 Created background for the table hockey game.
 ````